-What we really liked in terms of ambience is the Lazy Cats.
+What we really liked in terms of ambiance is the Lazy Cats.
 It is a vegetarian restaurant, café, and gallery all in one.
-A wonderful place to unwind, and the style completely fits to our taste.
+A wonderful place to unwind, and the style completely fits our taste.

 James had the Tempeh BBQ Burger and I had BBQ Tofu Bowl.
 Delicious!

-You can check out all the goodies here: Lazy Cats.
+You can check out all the goodies on their Instagram account here: Lazy Cats.

 We absolutely loved it here!
 It was so tasty that we went there two evenings in a row!